soleti/fcl_vscode/README.md

-# fcl_vscode
+# FHiCL language support for Visual Studio Code

-FHiCL language support for Visual Studio Code
+Just copy the folder in `.vscode/extensions`